- Published on

 There are lots of shitty anti-solutions

+Contact forms are a recurring point of unnecessary complexity in otherwise simple websites.
+The market is full of profoundly overengineered paid services which claim that they've solved the problem by introducing frameworks, dependencies, and workflows far heavier than the problem warrants.
 Recently found myself in this exact situation.
-Just needed a simple contact form for a medium-traffic website, and the usual suspects - Sendgrid, Mailgun, Mailchimp - all felt like overkill.
-Not to mention, i wasn't thrilled about the idea of sharing my users' data with yet another third-party service, esp. with these jokers who can't even come up with a good name for their junk.
+Just needed a simple contact form for a medium-traffic website, and the usual suspects‒Sendgrid, Mailgun, Mailchimp‒ all felt like overkill.
+Not to mention, I wasn't thrilled about the idea of sharing my users' data with yet another third-party service, esp. with these jokers who can't even come up with a good name for their junk.

-when i was looking at one of these "service providers" horrible ui, i almost puked, and that's when it hit me: why am i not just using SMTP on Protonmail?
-It can be set up secure, and very privacy-focused, and i already had an account.
+When I was looking at one of these "service providers" horrible ui, I had to supress my gag-reflex, and that's when it hit me: why am I not just using SMTP on Protonmail?
+It can be set up secure, and very privacy-focused, and I already had an account.
 The biggest upside, it would give me full control over the users' data.
-So, i cracked a cold one and opened a new terminal tab.
+So, I cracked a cold one and opened a new terminal tab.

 - nodemailer for sending emails with, uh... node.